Josesx506/mlops_zoomcamp_24/project/README.md

         - `docker run --rm -p 8536:8536 statserver:v1`
     - Run a built image in interactive mode and access its bash terminal
         - `docker run --rm -ti -t statserver:v1 bash`
+- You can view the logs for an docker-compose service to see an error e.g. `docker-compose logs mlserver` for a failed fetch request returns
+    ```bash
+    mlserver-1  | ValueError: cannot convert float NaN to integer: Error while type casting for column 'location_id'
+    ```
+    This lets me know a location_id was not found for an address.
+The frontend could do better with the error codes